dejmedus/tailwind-sorter/README.md

 - [Categories](vscode://settings/tailwindSorter.categories): Which style classes will belong to which category and in what order.
 - [Pseudo Classes Order](vscode://settings/tailwindSorter.pseudoClassesOrder): How pseudo-classes should be ordered.
 - [Custom Prefixes](vscode://settings/tailwindSorter.customPrefixes): Prefixes that identify class strings other than the default `class=` and `className=`.
+- [Sort on Save](vscode://settings/tailwindSorter.sortOnSave): Whether or not classes should be sorted on save.

 **The default category order is**: box model, grid, flex box, background, margins and padding, borders, width and height, typography, transformations, and other.